 2. You must spend the night somewhere near the Tsukiji Fish Market.

-One of the things you may or may not have notice about Tokyo is the fact that there is no 24 hour train (or bus) service in the city.
-Simply put, trains are running at 4:00am, when you need to arrive at the fish market.
-As a result, you must spend the night somewhere near the market if you want to watch the live tuna auction.
+One of the things you may or may not have noticed about Tokyo is the fact that there is no 24 hour train (or bus) service in the city.
+Simply put, no trains are running at 4:00am, when you need to arrive at the fish market.
+As a result, you must spend the night somewhere near the market if you want to visit the live tuna auction.

 The Tokyo Cheapo recommendation is, of course, the Com Com Manga café, a five minute walk away from the market.
 Other options include Jonathans, the 24 hour family restaurant with a drink bar, and any of the nearby Karaoke rooms.

-If your cheapo comfort levels don’t quite drop to “Sleeping in a chair at an Jonathans” then we’d suggest: Two business hotels exist literally across the street – 1) Business Hotel Ban, usually around $73/night 2) Ginza Capital Main Hotel, around $74/night.
+If your cheapo comfort levels don’t quite drop to “Sleeping in a chair at an Jonathans” then we’d suggest: Just by the nearest station (also called Tsukiji) two business hotels exist literally across the street – 1) Business Hotel Ban, usually around $73/night 2) Ginza Capital Main Hotel, around $74/night.
 Or you can cheapo it up and stay at a capsule hotel about 20mins walk away First Inn Kyobashi, about $27/night.
 You can also take a taxi from your hotel to the fish market, but depending on where it is, that can end costing more than an entire night at the Manga café or even the one of the business hotels nearby!

 3. It is cold.